brunopgalvao/apply/applications/blurr.md

 Help us locate your project in the Polkadot/Kusama landscape and what problems it tries to solve by answering each of these questions:

-- Where and how does your project fit into the ecosystem?
+### Where and how does your project fit into the ecosystem?

 Developing and deploying Solidity smart contracts to pallet revive compatible blockchains will be critical once this becomes possible on Polkadot Hub.

-- Who is your target audience (parachain/dapp/wallet/UI developers, designers, your own user base, some dapp's userbase, yourself)?
+### Who is your target audience (parachain/dapp/wallet/UI developers, designers, your own user base, some dapp's userbase, yourself)?

 The target audience will be Polkadot dApp developers.

-- What need(s) does your project meet?
+### What need(s) does your project meet?

 This project will allow for the development and deployment of Solidity smart contracts to Polkadot.

-- How did you identify these needs?
+### How did you identify these needs?
 Please provide evidence in the form of (scientific) articles, forum discussions, case studies, or raw data.

 In line with Parity's work to go live with Solidity smart contracts, this tool will also be ready so that, as Parity and the ecosystem, continue
 Solidity/PVM work e.g. precompiles, cross-chain interactions using Solidity, this tool will already have the foundation to develop in tandem.

-- Are there any other projects similar to yours in the Polkadot/Kusama ecosystem?
+### Are there any other projects similar to yours in the Polkadot/Kusama ecosystem?

-We are aware that a forked version of REMIX IDE exists a.k.a. https://remix.polkadot.io however we still see a benefit of starting to code one from scratch specifically for Polkadot.
+There is a forked version of REMIX IDE exists a.k.a. https://remix.polkadot.io however we still see a benefit of starting to code one from scratch specifically for Polkadot.
 Especially, in the future, when we start hitting the "Polkadot-only" features e.g. precompiles into Substrate's runtime, cross-chain use cases, and possible interoperability with JAM.

-There is https://remix.polkadot.io which has its limitations because there are services in this forked version of REMIX that are not compatible with Polkadot e.g. in Polkadot we use DOT and not Wei/Ether
+The forked "Polkadot" REMIX has its limitations because there are services in this forked version of REMIX that are not compatible with Polkadot e.g. in Polkadot we use DOT and not Wei/Ether

-A list of known issues with the forked "Polkadot" REMIX can be found here:
+A list of known issues can be found here:
 - https://contracts.polkadot.io/known_issues#remix

 ## Team